lee-sangil/lee-sangil.github.io/_posts/2024-02-16-How-to-Create-the-Solar-System.md

 ---
-title: "[Three.js] How to Create the Solar System"
+title: "How to Create the Solar System"
 categories:
  - ThreeJS
  - JavaScript